The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability Supernovae: Discussion

 \subsection{Detection strategies: archaeology vs. direct detections at high $z$}

 In the introduction of this paper we listed many possible strategies to study PISNe and their Pop\ III progenitors.
-These include direct detection, especially at high redshift where massive Pop\ III stars may still be actively forming, and cosmic archaeology \citep{Aoki_2014, Salvadori_2007, Yoshii_2022, Aguado_2023}.
+These include direct detection, especially at high redshift where massive Pop\ III stars may still be actively forming, and cosmic archaeology \citep{Aoki_2014, Salvadori_2007, Yoshii_2022, Aguado_2023_PISN-explorer, Xing_2023}.
 Both techniques present unique advantages and challenges.

 The first obvious advantage of cosmic archaeology is that it makes the study of PISNe accessible through observations in the local Universe.
 However, the nucleosynthetic footprint of low-metallicity gas may result from a complex stratification of multiple sources of metal pollution, that can be hard to disentangle \citep[e.g.][]{Ji_2015, Vanni_2023}.
-Moreover, an inherent issue lies in the selection of candidate PISN descendants: in fact, given its significant metal yields, a single PISN may cause its environment to ``overshoot'' and suddenly reach a relatively high metallicity of order $\sim 10^{-3} ~ \si{Z_\odot}$ \citep{Karlsson_2008, Greif_2010, Wise_2012_PMEnrichment}.
+Moreover, an inherent issue lies in the selection of candidate PISN descendants: given its significant metal yields, a single PISN may cause its environment to ``overshoot'' and promptly reach a relatively high metallicity of $\gtrsim 10^{-3} ~ \si{Z_\odot}$ \citep{Karlsson_2008, Greif_2010, Wise_2012_PMEnrichment}, and all PISN-descendant candidates to date \citep{Aoki_2014, Salvadori_2019, Xing_2023, Aguado_2023_PISN-explorer} exhibit in fact $\mathrm{[Fe/H]} > - 2.5$.
 This means we should not only look at the most metal-poor stars/environments, rendering the identification and interpretation of potential candidates even more difficult (see also \citealt{deBennassuti_2017}).
-We certainly need improved selection strategies \citep{Aguado_2023}, possibly relying on photometry rather than costly spectroscopy on each source.
+We certainly need improved selection strategies \citep{Aguado_2023_PISN-explorer}, possibly relying on photometry rather than costly spectroscopy on each source.

 Throughout this paper, we demonstrated that a direct detection of PISNe during the EoR is not beyond hope.
 The identification of PISNe in this case is probably more straightforward and it has been already discussed in the literature \citep{Kasen_2011, Hartwig_2018, Moriya_2022_RST}.
 We also note that no SN of any kind has yet been found at $z \gtrsim 3$ \citep[e.g.][]{Cooke_2012,Jones_2013}.
 Due to our sensitivity limits, it is actually more likely that if we do find SNe at high redshifts, these will be either PISNe or other kinds of SLSNe.
 The main obstacle is the fundamentally transient nature of SNe: although PISNe light curves can be stretched up to $\sim 10$~yr in the observer frame, this transient nature, combined with their rarity, make their detection less likely.
 A longer visibility time might be attained through their afterglow (see e.g. the discussion in Section~\ref{sec:discussion_futureDetections}).
 The direct imprints of SN feedback may also be studied as a fossil record for longer time scales after the explosion.
 If we consider for example a galaxy with $M_\star \sim 10^7 ~ \si{M_\odot}$, of which $\sim 10^4 ~ \si{M_\odot}$ in Pop\ IIIs, $\sim 40\%$ of the Pop\ III mass would end up as PISNe with our assumed IMF, while $\sim 10\%$ of the Pop\ II mass would end up as a traditional core-collapse SNe.
 By assuming a return fraction of $\sim 0.1$ for core-collapse progenitors and $\sim 0.5$ for PISN progenitors \citep{Karlsson_2013}, the ratio of metals from PISNe vs core-collapse would be of the order of $2 \times 10^{-2}$, i.e. non negligible.
 This means we may be able to reliably tell apart the chemical signature of PISNe outflows.
 A thorough investigation of such matters is left to future works.